tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 ## Mocking Servers {#mocking_servers}

 Another cool feature of SwaggerHub is the ability to [create mock API servers](https://app.swaggerhub.com/help/integrations/api-auto-mocking).
-Suppose you have an API where you don't want users to generate real requests.
+Suppose you have an API in which you don't want users to generate real requests.
 (Maybe it's an ordering system where users might be ordering products through the API, or you don't have test accounts/systems).
-At the same time, you probably want to simulate real API responses to give users a sense of how your API works.
+Even so, you can still simulate responses that let users get a sense of how your API works.

 {% include random_ad.html %}